Tomnowell/tomnowell.github.io/_posts/cybersec/THM/LogAnalysis/2023-11-25-THM-Intro-To-Log-Analysis.md

 ### Conclusion

 Well that was quite a bit of work.
-It took me a few days to fit in around my full time job.
+It took me quite a while to fit in around my full time job.
 But it was worth it.
 Lots of ways to explore logs and some idea of what to look for.

 Next: [Splunk: Exploring SPL](https://tomnowell.github.io/THM-Splunk-Exploring-SPL/)